z357412526/mousestyles/doc/problem/behavior.md

 The main focus is 3 key states of the mice i.e. [_Drinking | Feeding | Locomotion_]

+Each of these metrics can be seen visually in the slides referenced below.
+Each metric is a tree, decomposed into two child node metrics, whereby when the child nodes are multiplied together, they yield the parent metric.

 - [_Drinking | Feeding | Locomotion_]
     - AS [_Drinking | Feeding | Locomotion_] Intensity
+    - _A note about intensity:_ We are not entirely sure what the Tecott Lab's meaning of "intensity" is.
+Our current hypothesis is that intensity is defined as quantity over active state time.
+E.g. for drinking, intensity is the quantity consumed divided by the total amount of time the mouse is in an active state.
         - [_Drinking | Feeding | Locomotion_] Bout Size
             - [_Drinking | Feeding | Locomotion_] Bout Duration
             - [_Drinking | Feeding | Locomotion_] Bout Intensity